Average Utility Costs in Tennessee

 FAQ – Utilities in Tennessee

-We estimate four components: electric (standardized 1,000 kWh monthly usage using each utility's published tariff and rate schedules), water (base + volumetric), sewer (flat, tiered, or capacity/commodity), and trash (monthly fee).
+We estimate four components: electric (standardized 1,000 kWh monthly usage using each local utility’s published tariff and rate schedules), water (base + volumetric), sewer (flat, tiered, or capacity/commodity), and trash (monthly fee or typical hauler fee where published).
 Each city page shows assumptions and sources so you can compare cities fairly.

-Some cities show $0 when a single published municipal rate isn't available, service varies by address/provider, or the rate schedule hasn't been added yet.
-In the state 'median' cards, water/sewer/trash medians exclude $0 entries to reduce distortion.
+Some cities show $0 when a single published municipal rate isn’t available, service varies by address or hauler, or the rate schedule hasn’t been added yet.
+In the state median cards, water/sewer/trash medians exclude $0 entries to reduce distortion.